Selina-Varshney/Makeathon-4.0/README.md

 # About
-Hello readers, This is our first website- "Finding Rainbow", created at Makeathon 4.0 with basic knowledge of HTML and CSS, as first year COE students.
-We hope to make even better websites in the future, but for now, we hope you like it!
+This is our first website- "Finding Rainbow", created at Makeathon 4.0 with basic knowledge of HTML and CSS, as first year COE students.
 # Certificate - MLSC Makeathon 4.0
 ![44715593-0fb1-4100-96b0-320d54828fef](https://github.com/Selina-Varshney/Makeathon-4.0/assets/99686864/cd18f676-5fcf-4dd0-a0c4-2efe04c5322f)
 # Finding Rainbow